-A whole life policy is a bit more complex, because in addition to providing the face amount of coverage, the policy also builds cash value.
-The cash value is yours, and can be withdrawn, taken as a loan, or used to pay premiums.
+A whole life policy is a bit more complex because, in addition to providing the face amount of coverage, the policy also builds cash value.
+The cash value is yours and can be withdrawn, taken as a loan, or used to pay premiums.
 The cash value can actually become quite substantial, and the policy is in fact designed so that your cash value will eventually become equivalent to the face amount of the policy!
-Typically this is occurs around age 95 or 100, and at this point the policy is deemed to be “mature“, and the face amount can be paid out.
-This isn’t always ideal since some people may prefer their beneficiaries to receive the death claim tax free rather than being passed down through the estate.
+Typically this occurs around age 95 or 100, and at this point, the policy is deemed to be “mature“, and the face amount can be paid out.
+This isn’t always ideal since some people may prefer their beneficiaries to receive the death claim tax-free rather than being passed down through the estate.

 Whole Life Pays Dividends, Term Does Not